25 May 2023

 Key growth tip: Learning that failure and success do not define anyone’s worth and that they can be loved even when they fail is a life-changing insight for a Three.

 Fours are creatures of contradiction.
-They tend to base their identity on emotions, which only makes it harder to build a stable and realistic self-image, as emotions are fluid and ever-changing.
+They tend to base their identity on emotions, which only makes it harder to build a stable and realistic self-image; after all, emotions are fluid and ever-changing.
 Creative, imaginative, and deeply melancholic, they are the explorers of their inner worlds.
+As a heart type, they try to overcome shame by emphasizing their uniqueness.

-Core strengths: Unique creativity and deep psychological insights make Fours capable of remarkable achievements in the fields of interest.
+Core strengths: Unique creativity and deep psychological insights make Fours capable of remarkable achievements in their fields of interest.

 Core weaknesses: Focusing on their flaws, Fours tend to feel less worthy, deeply defective, and therefore ashamed.